Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Minimal Taylor algebras

 \subsection{Absorption}

-The goal of this section is to show that absorbing subsets, which are abundant in general Taylor algebras by Corollary~\ref{cor:4types} and Proposition~\ref{prop:center_absors_in_T}, have strong properties in minimal Taylor algebras.
+The goal of this section is to show that absorbing subsets, which are abundant in general Taylor algebras by Theorem~\ref{thm:AToriginal}, Theorem~\ref{thm:4types}, and Proposition~\ref{prop:center_absors_in_T}, have strong properties in minimal Taylor algebras.
 We start with a surprising fact, which clearly fails in general Taylor algebras.

-\begin{theorem} Let $\alg A$ be a minimal Taylor algebra and $B$ an absorbing set of $\alg{A}$.
-Then $B$ is a subuniverse of~$\alg A$. \end{theorem}
+\begin{ThCSrestatable}{theorem}{XXXabssub}{(\hyperlink{ProofThm55}{link to proof})}{thm:AbsIsSubuniv} Let $\alg A$ be a minimal Taylor algebra and $B$ an absorbing set of $\alg{A}$.
+Then $B$ is a subuniverse of~$\alg A$. \end{ThCSrestatable}

 Now we move on to $2$-absorption.
 We have already mentioned in Subsection~\ref{subsec:AT} that projectivity is a stronger form of absorption in Taylor algebras, but we can go even further.

 \begin{definition} Let $\alg A$ be an algebra and $B \subseteq A$.
 The set $B$ is a \emph{strongly projective subuniverse} of $\alg A$ if for every $f \in \Clo_n(\alg A)$ and every essential coordinate $i$ of $f$, we have $f(\tuple{a}) \in B$ whenever $\tuple{a} \in A^n$ is such that $a_i \in B$. \end{definition}